marmelab/react-admin/UPGRADE.md

 }
 ```

+## Removed the `oneToMany` Reducer

+React-admin no longer relies on Redux to fetch one-to-many relationships.
+Instead, the cache of previously fetched relationships is managed by react-query.

+If you need to get the records related to the current one via a one-to-many relationship (e.g. to fetch all the books of a given author), you can use the `useGetManyReference` hook instead.

 ## Redux-Saga Was Removed

 The use of sagas has been deprecated for a while.
 React-admin v4 doesn't support them anymore.
 That means that the Redux actions don't include meta parameters anymore to trigger sagas, the Redux store doesn't include the saga middleware, and the saga-based side effects were removed.